The 5 Blog Topic Categories For Interior Designers To Attract More Traffic & Convert New Clients

 Looking for inspiration for blog post topics that haven't been covered a million times and will help you drive traffic, leads, and sales for your interior design firm?

-I have written more than 1,000 articles for my clients, my content has been published in the Content Marketing Institute and other industry publications, and I am a Certified They Ask, You Answer coach.
-I have seen first-hand what works and what doesn't work.
+I have written over 1,000 articles for my clients, my content has been published in the Content Marketing Institute and other industry publications, and I am a Certified They Ask, You Answer coach.
+I have seen firsthand what works and what doesn't.

 The Big 5

-When this article was first published in 2015 (How To Get 365 Blog Topics for Interior Designers In 1 Hour), I had built a framework on how to easily come up with 365+ blog post topics in an hour.
-However, while it was enough to regularly hit publish on well-written articles back then, it won't really move the needle today anymore.
+When this article (How To Get 365 Blog Topics For Interior Designers In 1 Hour) was first published in 2015, I built a framework for easily coming up with 365+ blog post topics in an hour.
+However, while it was enough to regularly hit publish on well-written articles back then, it won't really move the needle today.

-Think about it for a second: what are the questions you are trying to find answers to when you are researching a product or service you are considering buying?
+Think about it for a second.
+What questions are you trying to answer when researching a product or service you are considering buying?
 How much does it cost?
 Are there any additional fees I need to know about?
 Which product is better for my problem?
 A or B?
-And so on.
+And so on?

-The funny thing is though, as a business, we often don't address these questions.
-We are vague, asking our potential clients to give us a call or meet with us to find out how it works and how much it costs.
+The funny thing is, though, we often don't address these questions as a business.
+We are vague and ask our potential clients to give us a call or meet with us to find out how it works and how much it costs.

-Therefore, in 2023 and beyond, you need to answer the questions your potential clients are researching ... and coincidently, these are the topics hardly ever anyone is willing to tackle:
+Therefore, in 2023 and beyond, you need to answer the questions your potential clients are researching — and, coincidentally, these are the topics hardly anyone is ever willing to tackle:

 • Cost & Price